Not Just For Soldiers: Civilians With PTSD Struggle To Find Effective Therapy

 "It was just like a world of difference," Walls says.

 Seeing herself as someone with PTSD was odd at first, Walls recalls.
 She isn't a military veteran and thought PTSD was a diagnosis reserved for service members.
-But her psychologist, Lindsay Bira, explained that Walls likely developed the mental disorder from years of childhood abuse, neglect and poverty.
+But her psychologist, Lindsay Bira, explained that Walls most likely developed the mental disorder from years of childhood abuse, neglect and poverty.

-PTSD has long been associated with members of the military who have gone through combat, and with first-responders who may face trauma in their work.
+PTSD has long been associated with members of the military who have gone through combat and with first responders who may face trauma in their work.
 It's also associated with survivors of sexual assault, car accidents and natural disasters.
-But researchers have also learned it can develop in adults who've experienced chronic childhood trauma — from physical, emotional or sexual abuse by caregivers, or from neglect or other violations of safety.
+But researchers have also learned it can develop in adults who have experienced chronic childhood trauma — from physical, emotional or sexual abuse by caregivers or from neglect or other violations of safety.

 Walls was fortunate to find a therapist trained to treat PTSD.
 Outside of military and veterans' health facilities, finding knowledgeable help is often difficult.

-A limited number of the more than 423,000 mental health counselors, therapists, psychologists and psychiatrists in the U.S. are trained in two key therapies, called Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE) therapy.
+A limited number of the more than 423,000 mental health counselors, therapists, psychologists and psychiatrists in the U.S. are trained in two key therapies, called cognitive processing therapy and prolonged exposure therapy.
 These are treatments recommended as part of a patient's care by the American Psychiatric Association and the Department of Veterans Affairs, which has studied treatments for PTSD since it affects many service members.

-There is no definitive tally of people trained in these therapies, and neither the American Psychiatric Association nor the American Psychological Association tracks this data.
+There is no definitive tally of people trained in these therapies, and neither the American Psychiatric Association nor the American Psychological Association tracks those data.
 A 2014 study by the Rand Corp. found that only about a third of psychotherapists had the training.
 The VA says over 6,000 of its therapists have, though rosters for the CPT and PE organizations list just a few hundred total practitioners.

 Nonetheless, the VA's National Center for PTSD wants to expand access to these treatments, and regional groups, including those in Texas, are following its lead.
-Texas has a need for more PTSD providers: It ranks No. 2 nationwide in the number of human-trafficking victims, it's the leading state for refugee resettlement, it has the most unaccompanied child migrants of any state, and it's second only to California in the number of military service members — all factors that raise the risk of PTSD.
+Texas has a need for more PTSD providers: It ranks No. 2 nationwide in the number of human-trafficking victims; it's the leading state for refugee resettlement; it has the most unaccompanied child migrants of any state; and it's second only to California in the number of military service members — all factors that raise the risk of PTSD.

 UT Health San Antonio, a University of Texas medical school and hospital, teaches community mental health providers how to provide the two PTSD therapies through its Strong Star Training Initiative.
 Funded by the Texas Veterans + Family Alliance grant program and the Bob Woodruff Foundation, the initiative has trained 500 providers since it started in 2017.
 Most training takes place in San Antonio, and many of the mental health professionals who participate are Texas-based, though they also come from Florida, Illinois and other states.